Culver, Mooney take different paths to Tech and Final Four

 Then, when the Red Raiders were coming off their first NCAA Elite Eight appearance last season and had to replace a senior All-Big 12 point guard, they targeted Matt Mooney, a graduate transfer from South Dakota who began his college career at Air Force after accepting his only Division I offer.

-The two guards who got to the Big 12 school in the plains of West Texas in distinctly different ways have helped lead Texas Tech (30-6) to the Final Four.
+The two guards who got to the Big 12 Conference school in the plains of West Texas in distinctly different ways have helped lead Texas Tech (30-6) to the Final Four for the first time.

 “Hard work pays off.
 For believers, you reap when you sow,” Mooney said.
 “They didn’t pick us to win the Big 12 or to be here right now, but we keep believing in each other, and we’re going to keep doing it.”